Find Affordable College Courses

 Read More…

-Madison Area Technical College came in at #10 in this year’s edition of the Most Popular Culinary Arts Undergraduate Certificate Schools in the Great Lakes Region ranking.
-Madison College is a large public school located in the large city of Madison.
+Madison Area Technical College did quite well in this year’s ranking of the most popular places for culinary arts students to get a undergraduate certificate.
+It came in at #10 on the list.
+Madison College is a fairly large public school located in the city of Madison.

 About 67% of the students majoring in culinary arts at the school are women while 33% are male.